Table of Contents

 One of the best ways to keep your dentures white and bright is to simply conduct a thorough and regular cleaning routine.

-By keeping your dentures clean, and by using non-abrasive products, this means that less microscopic particles can stay attached.
+By keeping your dentures clean, and by using non-abrasive products, it means that fewer microscopic particles can stay attached.
 Using the denture brushes, pastes, soaking solutions and ultrasonic cleaners mentioned above together in your routine is a very good start.

 However, some denture cleaners are specially formulated to remove stubborn stains.
 Click here to read our article on the best ways of whitening false teeth.